haidouks/devops-api/README.md

 ### Configurations
 - Preference variables are related to powershell itself.
 They sets the behaviour of code for given situations.
 - PodePort sets the listening port of DevOps API.
 If there is no PodePort environment variable defined, default port is 8080.
-- ThreadCount is the max runspaces which will be reserved for DevOps API requests.
+- ThreadCount is the number of max runspaces which will be reserved for DevOps API requests.
 Default is 10 if environment variable is not set.
 ```sh
 #region Set Parameters
 $ErrorActionPreference = "Stop"